DamonFool/MyBlog/openjdk/performance/monte_carlo-perf-drop.md

 ## Reason

-The drop was caused by a not-inline decisiion on spec.benchmarks.scimark.utils.Random::<init> in spec.benchmarks.scimark.monte_carlo.MonteCarlo::integrate.
+The drop was caused by a not-inline decisiion on `spec.benchmarks.scimark.utils.Random::<init>` in `spec.benchmarks.scimark.monte_carlo.MonteCarlo::integrate`.

 If performance drop occurs:
 ```